 It is a fairly quiet city because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Kiel has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Kiel has few renters and college students.
 But the biggest reason it is quieter in Kiel than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Kiel may be for you.

-Kiel is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Kiel doesn't have a public transportation system that people use for their commute.

 The per capita income in Kiel in 2022 was $40,105, which is upper middle income relative to Wisconsin and the nation.
 This equates to an annual income of $160,420 for a family of four.
 However, Kiel contains both very wealthy and poor people as well.